 There a several reasons why you may be warned.
 These include, but are not limited to:

-Harassment or abuse of members or staff, either on The RPG Collective, via PM, email or on our Facebook page
+- Harassment or abuse of members or staff, either on The RP Collective, via PM, email or on our Facebook page

-The RPG Collective has a zero tolerance attitude to cyberbullying.
+The RP Collective has a zero tolerance attitude to cyberbullying.